+Immediately, I established a new regimen.
 I rose at eight, so that my parents wouldn’t think I was a bum, and sat at my little desk, really a folding snack table in the guest room, doing the crossword until they left for work, when I sometimes took a quick nap.
-They never reproached me, but I wallowed in my failure and liked to imagine the look on their faces if I got a job in their buildings buffing the floor.
+They never reproached me, but I wallowed in my failure and liked to imagine the look on their faces if I got a job in their building buffing the floors.
 Then I went running.
 Then lunch.
 Then down to the pool.

 The apartment complex (I wish there were a more graceful term for these minor high-rise city-states) actually had a very nice pool, small but almost empty on the weekdays, set on the edge of the cliffs overlooking the Hudson and Manhattan.
 On a clear day you could see the individual cars traveling across the George Washington Bridge and up and down the West Side, like corpuscles in an IV drip.
 On a stormy day you could see the weather before it arrived.

 That summer I swam, snoozed, and got my first tan ever.
 I tried to read, but my heart had turned against literature, which I blamed for much of my misfortune.
 Had I looked at Tolstoy or Stendhal, I think I would have hurled myself off the cliffs.
 On the other hand, I was afraid that opening a new book by a promising young writer might trigger a homicidal rampage.
 Would that I had never learned to read!
 The only safe choice was Simenon’s mystery novels about Inspector Maigret, which I consumed one after another, in measured doses, like lithium.
 Sometimes all you can stand to think about is a guy with a mustache solving a murder.